prometheus/docs/content/docs/philosophy/philosophy.md

 content as possible into a form and place which is accessible in the long term, free of charge.

+# Be opionated

+One size does never fit all, so we need to deliberately choose what we want to achieve and what not.
+We can not, and do not try to, fill every single niche.

 # Play well with others

 Prometheus is a project of convinced and passionate individuals.
 As we do not